Photos: Gerard Brown

 For those of you that have followed our rally adventures since 2008 you will not be surprised that we are back again with a new challenge.

-It was in July 2013 that we arrived in Paris after five tough weeks of rallying the Peking to Paris classic endurance rally.
+In July 2013 we arrived in Paris after five tough weeks of rallying the Peking to Paris classic endurance rally.

 However the memory of the 2013 Peking to Paris rally kept lingering in our heads.
 China, Mongolia and Siberia left a big impression on both of us.